storacha/w3infra/docs/s3-presigned-url.md

 ## Hoisting

-When presigning a URL for S3, the headers relating to auth and signing are "hoisted" to the URLSearchParams; they appear in the query so you can hand the url off, and the params needed verify it are baked in.
-S3 support unpacking those params from either the query _or_ from http request headers.
+When presigning a URL for S3, the headers relating to auth and signing are "hoisted" to the URLSearchParams; they appear in the query so you can hand the URL off, and the params needed verify it are baked in.
+S3 support unpacking those params from either the query _or_ from HTTP request headers.
 The query params are part of the signature, so they can't be tampered with.

 You can also "hoist" and sign any other params you want... it is tempting to move `x-amz-checksum-sha256` to the query so a user wouldn't need to provide it separately.
 However it appears that aws does not support pulling that value out of the query, only from a request header.
 This is why we return the `x-amz-checksum-sha256` and `content-length` headers from `store/add` as the user MUST send them with the request, or the signature verification will fail.